oslabs-beta/KlusterView/README.md

 ### Running in Development Mode

-Should you wish to contribute to this project (and you are encouraged to!), you may access a live-reloading development server by using our <span style="color:red">**KlusterView development Docker image**</span> in place of that used in production.
+Should you wish to contribute to this project (and you are encouraged to!), you may access a live-reloading development server by using our KlusterView development [Docker image](https://hub.docker.com/repository/docker/kyleslugg/klusterview-dev/) in place of that used in production.
 You may also build this image from source: simply run `docker build -f Dockerfile-dev -t klusterview/dev .`Once loaded, the development server may be accessed on NodePort 31002 in the manner of your choosing.

 ### Running Tests